Intersec/selectic/README.md

 * Options to auto-disable the component when there is no options or only one mandatory option.
 * Handle selection overflow either by displaying a tag "+x more" either by adding several lines and show all selected options.
-* Possibility to open the component programatically.
+* Possibility to open the component programmatically.
 * CSS styles can be easily changed to fit your theme.
 * Strong typing: all Typescript types are provided.